 Children aged 0-8 years with mild to moderate delays in their development.

-Children who are eligible for Early Childhood Early Intervention services and/or the National Disability Insurance Scheme or on a waiting list for these services are not eligible for further paediatric/therapy services at Banyule Community Health.
+Children who are eligible for Early Childhood Early Intervention services and/or the National Disability Insurance Scheme are not eligible for this service.

 Referrals are welcome from parents, carers, health professionals and other community service providers.
-Contact us on 9450 2000.
+Contact Referral & Intake on 9450 2000.

 Fees may apply, depending on your family’s income level.
 Paediatric services are free for low-income families or low income families who have a Health Care Card.
-Click here for more information or contact 9450 2000 to speak to a Service Access worker.
+Contact 9450 2000 to speak to a Referral & Intake worker.

-- Royal Children’s Hospital Kids health information sheets
+Royal Children’s Hospital Kids health information sheets – for motor development ideas.